 “Thank you for the blog”, “Great tips!” or “Good read.”

 I am especially interested in WHAT or WHY you liked something or what your IDEAS are on the subject.
-Share YOUR EXPERIENCE, STORIES or TIPS.
-There’s also the possibility to react to someone else’s comment.
-In that case use the “@” to make sure your comment is directed at that person:
+Share YOUR EXPERIENCE, STORIES, or TIPS.
+There’s also the possibility of reacting to someone else’s comment.
+In that case, use the “@” to make sure your comment is directed at that person:

 “@Freek: I think you’re right, how about….”